HamedHemati/CIR/README.md

 ## Running an experiment

-This repository are based on the Avalanche library.
+This repository is based on the Avalanche library.
 You can first create a conda enviroment and install required packages using `environment.yml`:

 1. **Install [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/download.html)**